 In the old design there were 55 strata.
-The 13 Administrative Regions formed primary strata, and these were further sub-divided based on the degree of urbanization, with about 4 sub-strata per region.
+The 13 Administrative Regions formed primary strata, and these were per region.

 In the new design, the existing starting point for stratification was the strata under the old design.
 Deeper geographic stratification was introduced using municipalities as strata.